barrykooij/related-posts-for-wp/readme.txt

 5. Related posts are automatically added below your posts!

 == Changelog ==

+= 2.3.0: May 10th, 2025 =
+* Feature: Added support for an offset in the [rp4wp] shortcode.

 = 2.2.5: November 28, 2024
 * Tweak: Load translation in init hook, fixes debug notice.